 Ways to Obtain Contribution Points (CP) and Honorable Kills (HK)

-There are a few ways to collect CP: get Honorable kills and thus CP while fighting with other players, and killing the leaders of the factions.
+There are a few ways to collect CP: get Honorable kills and thus CP level while fighting with other players and killing the leaders of the factions.

-The basic rules of getting or not getting CP while fighting other Players are described below:
+The basic rules of getting or not getting Contribution Points while fighting other Players are described below:

 - The level of your Character matters.
-You will get more CP if you kill the Player of the same level when you are level 60, then if you and your opponent both are at level 30.
+You will get more Contribution Points if you kill the Player of the same character level when you are level 60 than if you and your opponent both are at level 30.

 - The level of your victim matters too.
 You won’t get any CP in case your opponent is ten levels or more lower than yourself.
-What’s more, the level 60 Character will bring your more CP, then the level 55 one.
+What’s more, the level 60 Character will bring you more CP, than the level 55 one.

 - The rank of your target is also a determining part of the final result.
 The higher is the rank of your opponent, the more CP you will get.